tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: test
 	- DONE: clean up comments

-- INPROC: Separate static_dicts for game vs. engine
+- DONE: Separate static_dicts for game vs. engine
 	- IDEA: planning for tooling in the future
 	- IDEA: want to separate what game designer can update vs. what platform / engine designer can update
 	- DONE: game_static_dict = game-specific static content